Frequently Asked Questions about HWC Tutoring

 What does a tutoring session involve?

-A tutoring session is a conversation about your writing.
-It may involve things like brainstorming, reading aloud, discussing your ideas, or doing some writing.
-You should expect to be an active participant in this conversation.
-Every session we have has two goals: to improve your current work-in-progress and to promote your overall growth as a writer.
+A tutoring session is, most basically, a conversation about your writing.
+Each session looks different depending upon the goals that the writer brings to the conversation.
+Typical sessions involve activities like brainstorming, reading aloud, discussing your ideas, posing and answering questions, looking at models, or doing some writing.
+You should expect to be an active participant in this conversation, and we encourage you to tell your tutor what you hope to get out of the session.
+From our perspective, every session we have has two basic goals: to improve your current work-in-progress and to promote your overall growth as a writer.

 How do I prepare for a meeting?
 Will you read my paper before we meet?
 What should I bring?